Print Friendly and PDF

 The outdated schema of recycling; muddy brown paper, muted colour, and ill-fitting hand-me-downs is long gone.
 Elegance and modernism are brought to life incorporating upcycled, organic, and sustainable materials with traditional, age-old crafts and techniques.

 I am following the instructions in Morgan's post to make a denim rug for my main bathroom.
-Having practised crochet with my new super-large crochet hook, I am feeling a bit more confident, although not quite at experienced level, and felt like trying another project.
+Having practiced crochet with my new super-large crochet hook, I am feeling a bit more confident, although not quite at experienced level, and felt like trying another project.
 Who knows, one day I might be able to make a rug that looks like those above!